 Health systems worldwide face sustainability pressures and challenges, leading to widespread reform agendas including ‘new models of care’ and ‘enabling technologies’.
 Australia must deliver health care to a varied population spread from dense urban and regional settings to sparse rural or remote areas, creating access and quality differentials.
 With appropriate high level direction driven by a National Strategy, Telehealth can play a significant role in enabling the changes required to respond to these needs.
 In this discussion paper we argue that the directions to be set by a National Strategy for Telehealth should be targeted, purposeful and efficient in nature.
-Based on input obtained from a multi-sectoral roundtable discussion, we propose a set of key strategies and corresponding operational plan elements, which we believe can help advance the development of a full National Strategy for Telehealth in Australia.
+Based on input obtained from a multi-sector roundtable discussion, we propose a set of key strategies and corresponding operational plan elements, which we believe can help advance the development of a full National Strategy for Telehealth in Australia.

 To download a full copy of the document click here.